 Visit Santa in Santaland at Macy’s

+If you’ll be in NYC before Christmas, the best place to take your kids to see Santa is at Macy’s on Herald Square (between 34th and 35th Streets).
 Santaland at Macy’s is up after Thanksgiving and continues through Christmas Eve.
-It’s an indoor village that leads you through trees, Christmas lights, Santa’s workshop, and finally, to meet Santa.
+It’s an indoor village that leads you through trees, Christmas lights, and Santa’s workshop.
+At the end, you get to meet Santa.
 The experience takes up to 90 minutes to navigate.

 See the Dyker Heights Christmas Lights

-There are many ways to experience the Christmas lights in Dyker Heights: on foot, in your own vehicle, or on a paid tour (available both on foot and by bus).
-If going on foot, don’t even think of parking a car nearby; take the subway or bus into Brooklyn instead, and walk from there.
+There are many ways to experience the Christmas lights in Dyker Heights.
+You can go on foot, in your own vehicle, or on a paid tour (either on foot or by bus).
+If going on foot, don’t even think of parking a car nearby!
+Take the subway or bus into Brooklyn instead, and walk from there.
+If taking your own vehicle, make sure you head there just before dark.
+Make sure everybody potties before leaving and prepare for a very slow drive.
+Take snacks for the kids!

-While not all residents go all-out on decorating, most of them do.
-The most-involved homeowners also collect money for charities, and street vendors are out with warm drinks and snacks, so take some cash if you’re going on foot.
+The best time of year to drive through without as much of a crowd is at the beginning of December.
+However, not all of the residents will have all of their decorations up yet.
+And while not all residents go all-out on decorating, most of them do.
+The most-involved homeowners also collect money for charities.
+Street vendors are out with warm drinks and snacks, so take some cash if you’re going on foot.
+The best-decorated houses are between 11th and 13th Avenues from 83rd to 86th Streets.

 Looking at Christmas Window Displays